Milestones in women's history from the year you were born

 1996: United States v.
 Virginia is decided

 Virginia Military Institute was an exclusively male college until it was sued by the federal government, which argued that its gender-exclusive admissions policy was unconstitutional.
-The school proposed that, rather than letting women enter, it would establish a separate, all-female school instead.
+The school proposed that, instead of letting women enter, it would establish a separate, all-female school.
 The court disagreed in a 7-1 decision—Clarence Thomas sat the case out, as his son was a student at VMI—arguing that the school didn't show "exceedingly persuasive justification" for the policy and wouldn't offer women in the new school the same opportunities as men.

 1997: First female secretary of state joins Cabinet